pcda17/pcda17.github.io/week-01.md

-#### Break

 #### Up and running with Docker

 So far, we have been using the bash shell in macOS to learn some basic command-line vocabulary.
-Not everyone has a Mac, however, so for the rest of this course we will use Docker to create a Linux environment that will run identically any computer.
+Not everyone has a Mac, however, so for the rest of this course we will use Docker to create a Linux environment that will run identically on any computer.

 First, open your Docker application and log in to your Docker account (if you haven't made one yet, go ahead).